photobox/basic-bootstraps/docs/create_babel_ready_vdc_template.md

 ##Steps

-Connect to the parent instance and configure networking so that the software may be installed.
-You need to know the address of a NAT instance that provided internet access before yuou start.
+Before beginning you need to know the address of a NAT instance that will provide internet access during the bootstrap software installation.

 ##Set up temporary networking

-The bare template doesn't know how to route to the internet by design but preinstallation requires it.
-This is how to set it up:
+Connect to the instance with SSH.
+Instances created from the bare template don't know how to route to the internet by design but preinstallation requires it; this is how to set it up:

 ```
 ip route add 10.0.00/8 via EXISTING_DEFAULT_GW_ADDRESS